WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 The folders and files are from actual simulations of gold nanoclusters.
 You can see a sample from the first 10 simulations.
 The actual simulation was done with actually several hundred files like those.

 First, have a look to one of those files.
 For example `goldnano3cu/0/output.log`.
 Use `less` or your favorite text editor to get an idea about how the file actually looks.
-With less you can search for words typing `/` and the pattern.
+With less, you can search for words typing `/` and the pattern.
 Search for etot on that file.

 The first challenge is to know the value of the total energy per atom.
 You can see that such information is contained on lines such as